Today I will describe how you can perform a Magento 2 Upgrade Service.

 php bin/magento deploy:mode:set production

 This is it.
-You’ve successfully performed a Magento 2 upgrade!
+You’ve successfully upgraded the platform to the latest version!
 Now go to the frontend and backend and check everything.

 NB: Composer might complain about some PHP extensions not being downloaded.
 You might want to install them in order to proceed.

-Upgrade this way if the previous two failed for whatever reason.
+Upgrade this way if the previous one failed for whatever reason.

-Download the latest Magento 2 off the official website.
+Download the latest Magento 2 Open Source from the official github page.
 Unzip it in your magento main folder.
 That will overwrite the core files with the new ones.

 Then run: